cedadev/jasmin-workshop/exercises/ex01/README.md

 All too easy?
 Here are some questions to test your knowledge and understanding.
 You might find the answers by exploring the [JASMIN Documentation](https://help.jasmin.ac.uk).

-1. What is different about server `login2.jasmin.ac.uk` compared to its sibling login servers?
-2. How often is your home directory backed up?
+1. How often is your home directory backed up?
 How would you go about restoring files if you accidentally deleted something from your home directory?
-3. What shell is used by default on JASMIN?
+2. What shell is used by default on JASMIN?
 How can you tell?
 How would you customise your shell environment (e.g. aliases, environment variables)?

 ### Review / alternative approaches / best practice